Bourkekev/ms1-music-school/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 ### Validation

 #### HTML
 I validated the HTML with the [W3 Validation Service](https://validator.w3.org/).
 There was a warning about lack of a heading inside the first section on the about page.
-This section contains just some quick statistics about the school (130+ students etc...), but I do not want a heading here, so I decided I could leave this as is because it was just a warning.
+This section contains just some quick statistics about the school (130+ students etc...), but I do not want a heading here, so I decided I could leave this as is because it was just a warning about HTML semantics.

 The forms' option fields reported as an error (even though it worked) at first because the select field is required, yet has an initial value from the first option field.
 If an option is initially selected due to the attribute, then the select control always has a value.
 Unless that value is set to the empty string there is no point in using the attribute required.
 So the fix is to add an empty value to the first option.

 An error showed up with regards to the modal's aria-labelled attribute which was not referencing the correct element, on the contact and classes page.
 This was fixed.

-Validation also warned of missing image alt tags and said the pipe character that Google fonts uses to separate fonts wa in valid, so I changed it to the encoding required for a url - %7c, which ironically how Google says to encode it on https://developers.google.com/maps/documentation/urls/url-encoding
+Validation also warned of missing image alt tags and said the pipe character that Google fonts uses to separate fonts was in valid, so I changed it to the encoding required for a url - %7c, which ironically how Google says to encode it on https://developers.google.com/maps/documentation/urls/url-encoding

 #### CSS